flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

     The Load Modules Asynchronously WASM setting causes the development version to crash if turned on.
+Crash occurs usually 3/4 through the loading bar after selecting FLY.

     ^^Root Cause^^